somesettylalithakumari/ai-for-sustainable-farming/readme.md

 ---

 ## 🎥 Demo
-Watch our video demonstration: 👉 AI-Driven Farming Support Demo
+Watch our video demonstration: 👉 [AI-Driven Farming Support Demo](https://youtu.be/FhTiJ4SFV04)

 ---

-🤝 Contributing
+## 🤝 Contributing
 We welcome contributions!

-👉 Please see our Contributing Guidelines for details.
+Please see our Contributing Guidelines for details.

 Fork the repository